janlauber/bachelor-thesis/chapters/introduction.typ

 - *Chapter 7: Customer Use Cases and Feedback* - Explores real-world use cases and feedback from customers who have adopted the One-Click Deployment system.
 - *Chapter 8: Discussion* - Analyzes the findings, implications, and future directions of the One-Click Deployment system.
 - *Chapter 9: Conclusion* - Summarizes the key findings, contributions, and recommendations for future work.
-By following this structure, the thesis aims to provide a comprehensive insight into the challenges of OSS deployment and how the One-Click Deployment system proposes an innovative solution to overcome these barriers.
+By following this structure, the thesis aims to provide a clear and comprehensive understanding of the challenges associated with Kubernetes deployment and how the One-Click Deployment system offers a user-friendly solution to overcome these barriers, making Kubernetes more accessible to a wider audience.